Khushii2308/Tic-Tac-Toe-Game/README.md

 3. Players enter a number (1-9) corresponding to an empty square.
 4. The board updates with the player's mark (X or O).
 5. The game continues until:

-A player wins (three marks in a row, column, or diagonal).
+*A player wins (three marks in a row, column, or diagonal).

-The board is full, resulting in a draw.
+*The board is full, resulting in a draw.

-The winner (if any) is displayed, and the game ends.
+*The winner (if any) is displayed, and the game ends.

 ## Installation & Compilation

-1. Clone the Repository
+1. Clone the Repository -

 one https://github.com/yourusername/tic-tac-toe.git

 cd tic-tac-toe

-2. Compile the Code
+2. Compile the Code -

-Using GCC (Linux/macOS):
+*Using GCC (Linux/macOS):

 gcc tic_tac_toe.c -o tic_tac_toe

 ./tic_tac_toe

-Using Windows (MinGW GCC):
+*Using Windows (MinGW GCC):

 gcc tic_tac_toe.c -o tic_tac_toe.exe

 tic_tac_toe.exe

 ## Usage